-Dot Powell, Director of Teaching and Learning Enhancement at Warwick Business School shares the secrets behind running the Distance Learning MBA.
+Dot Powell, Director of Teaching and Learning Enhancement at Warwick Business School shares the secrets behind running the Global Online MBA*.

-For five years running, Warwick Business School’s (WBS) Distance Learning MBA has been number one in the Financial Times ranking of online MBAs globally – an accolade we are incredibly proud of.
-Our Distance Learning MBA has been running for more than 30 years and has built its reputation on a strong balance between theory and practice, and a commitment to going beyond the classroom.
+For five years running, Warwick Business School’s (WBS) Global Online MBA has been number one in the Financial Times ranking of online MBAs globally – an accolade we are incredibly proud of.
+Our Global Online MBA has been running for more than 30 years and has built its reputation on a strong balance between theory and practice, and a commitment to going beyond the classroom.

 What is the secret to our success?
 Ultimately, it comes down to those behind the scenes.
 The faculty, learning designers, media team, publishing team and administrators, collaborating together to support our students.
 Using their creativity to think outside of the box about how we can innovate in the space and utilise immersive technologies to deliver course content in an interactive and engaging manner.